OUR STAFF

 Licensed Funeral Director & Embalmer

-He graduated with honors from Commonwealth Institute of Funeral Service in Houston, TX with a degree in Funeral Service and Mortuary Science and was inducted as a member of the National Funeral Service Honor Society.
-He is a second generation funeral director who has worked closely with the most reputable family-owned funeral homes in the Greater Boston area.
+In 2019, Michael graduated with honors from the Commonwealth Institute of Funeral Service in Houston, TX, earning a degree in Funeral Service and Mortuary Science, and induction into the National Funeral Service Honor Society.

 Erin C. McGaffigan